Prof Julia Patricia Gordon Jones

 I am a conservation scientist interested in conservation impact evaluation (using quasi-experimental approaches, experimental approaches and participatory impact evaluation) and the impacts of conservation interventions (including agri-environment schemes, Payments for Ecosystem Services, community forest management, protected areas and biodiversity offsets).
 I have a particular focus on the social dimensions of conservation and I greatly enjoy working with people, methods and approaches from across disciplinary divides.

-I have a strong interest in Madagascar where I have worked, with many Malagasy colleagues, for 18 years on issues around conservation and development.
-I've recently have a rekindling interest in my 1st research-focus, crayfish in Madagascar (due to the rapid spread of a parthenogentic invasive crayfish with potentially huge social and ecological implications).
+I have a strong interest in Madagascar where I have worked, with many Malagasy colleagues, for 20 years on issues around conservation and development.

-I am chair of the College Research Ethics Committee.
+I am chair of the College of Engineering and Environmental Science Research Ethics Committee at Bangor University.

 Contact details: Thoday Building, Deniol Road, Bangor University, LL57 2UW, 01248 382650